burumdev/morse-codec/README.md

     .with_reference_short_ms(90)
     .build();

-// We receive high signal from button.
-100 ms is a short dit signal
+// We receive a short high signal from button. decoder.signal_event(100, true);
-// because reference_short_ms is 90 and default tolerance range factor is 0.5.
-// 90 ms falls into 100 x 0.5 = 50 ms to 100 + 50 = 150 ms.
-// So it's a short or dit signal. decoder.signal_event(100, true);
-// We receive a low signal from the button.
-80 ms low signal is a signal space dit.
+// We receive a short low signal from the button. decoder.signal_event(80, false);
-// It falls between 50 and 150.
-decoder.signal_event(80, false);
-// 328 ms high long signal is a dah.
-328 x 0.5 = 164, 328 + 164 = 492.
+// 328 ms high long signal is a dah. decoder.signal_event(328, true);
-// Reference short signal 90 x 3 (long signal multiplier) = 270.
-270 falls into the range.
-decoder.signal_event(328, true);
 // 412 ms low long signal will end the character. decoder.signal_event(412, false);